Bad adjustment of the belts could cause layer shifting and other printing issues

 All printers are shipped with the belts adjusted from factory, so unless you are experiencing layer shifting issues or your belts have lost tension over time, there's no need to adjust these.

 To adjust the belts you can use our printable tensioner as a reference.
-You can download the STL file and the instructions on how to use it below.
+You can download the STL file and the instructions on how to use it from the following article:

 Notice that this tool is not updated and its precision may vary on each print, so it should only be used as a reference point and to ensure that the tension is the same in the paired belts for X and Y.